malgorzataMielczarek/MdFilesMerger/README.md

 Podaj nazwę tworzonego pliku:
 ```

-After entering the name and pressing Enter, new merged file name will be set, and you will be transported back to [previous view](#merged-file-menu-view).
+After entering the name and pressing Enter, the new name of the merged file will be set, and you will return to the [previous view](#merged-file-menu-view).

 ### Merged file directory change view
-If you chose '2' in [merged file menu view](#merged-file-menu-view), you will be transported to this view.
-Here you will be asked to enter path to the directory where you want your merged file to be created.
-Just as in the [main directory change view](#main-directory-change-view), entered path can be absolute or relative to current directory (probably the directory where program is held - probably project's MdFilesMerger\bin\Debug\net6.0 subfolder or other directory from which program was executed).
-If this folder doesn't exist it will be created.
-If program won't be able to create directory of given path (and it doesn't already exists) error message will be shown and you will be asked to enter the path again.
+If you chose '2' in [merged file menu view](#merged-file-menu-view), you will be taken to this view.
+Here you will be asked to enter the path to the directory where you want your merged file to be created.
+Similar to the [main directory change view](#main-directory-change-view), the path you enter can be absolute or relative to current directory (probably the directory where the program resides - probably subfolder MdFilesMerger\bin\Debug\net6.0 of the project or another directory from which the program was executed).
+If this folder does not exist, it will be created.
+If the program cannot create a directory with the given path (and such a directory does not exist yet), an error message will be displayed and you will be asked to re-enter the path.

-Example window view:
+An example window view:
 ```

 --------------------------------------------------POŁĄCZ WYBRANE PLIKI--------------------------------------------------